Drosaca/nox/Readme.md

 $Shortcut.Arguments = $toclose
 $Shortcut.Save();
 ```
+After restart if nox.exe is present on the process manager list it means that the program is working

 note: if no arguments are provided to the program all monitors will be powered off